|

 I rounded all numbers on 2 digits.

-that the sequence gets larger and larger.
-This corresponds with the experience.
+you can assume that the sequence gets larger and larger.
+This corresponds

 I make a note of these numbers in tabular form: